angeanto/angeanto.github.io/_pages/mentoring.md

   #Background color: #eeeeee
   #Text color: #222831
   #The recommended image ratio for an og:image is 1.91:1.
 The optimal size would be 1200 x 630.
+excerpt: "* Enhancing your data analysis skills, navigate career decisions, dive deeper into the world of data analytics and BI.
+The first introductory session is for free."
 toc: true
 toc_sticky: true
 author_profile: true